 Yoga, as my profession, allows me to hold space and provide guidance to people with a wide variety of body shapes and physical abilities.
 For some, I offer biomechanically sound, individualized yoga poses and movement modalities to aid in physical (and sometimes emotional) recovery.
-In group classes I present a variety of thoughtful modifications and pose variations so each person can deeply connect within themselves at a pace and level best suited for them.
+In group classes I present a variety of thoughtful and creative pose options and variations so that each person is able to deeply connect within themselves at a pace and level best suited for them.
 Regardless of setting or specific focus in any given session, I love to create safe, nurturing, and ultimately fun experiences for everyone – and look forward to working with you!

-During my time at the hospital, I was introduced to yoga but didn’t go out of my way to continue much until after I got pregnant.
+During my time at the hospital, I was introduced to yoga but didn’t go out of my way to continue much until after I became pregnant with my son.
 At that time yoga became my “go to” activity because it both energized and relaxed me.
 It had the same effect on my son who always got very active inside me during and after class, then was mellow after that.
 Yoga means connecting, and this was a special time for us to bond – even before he was born!

 When I left the hospital, I started a mobile personal training service.
-Even after strenuous workouts, I always ended each session with restorative yoga.
+Even after strenuous workouts, I always ended sessions with restorative yoga.
 It just made sense!
-Soon I was drawn to I also register for a yoga teacher training in my area.
-The course was taught by long time instructor, and teacher trainer, Kathy Lee Kappmeier.
+Soon I was drawn to register for a yoga teacher training in my area.
+The course was taught by long time instructor, and teacher trainer, Kathy Lee Kappmeier, whose training was based in the Himalayan tradition of yoga and meditation, as taught by Swami Veda Bharati.

 Our “little” training manual morphed into a full-blown textbook, and Instructing Hatha Yoga was published by Human Kinetics in 2006.
 It was one of the first instructional yoga primers and became a highly utilized text throughout the United States, and other English speaking countries.
 Sadly, Kathy Lee passed away in 2009, so the second edition of the book was a solo endeavor.
 The revised text now reflects many poignant issues facing the modern yoga community and includes a number of amended cues and a wider variety of pose options to address the needs of a more diverse student population.